DrogrinHunter/sqeptech-calculator/README.md

 Part 4 – Return a JSON response
 Questions:
     1. It would be nice to have the option to use the calculator in either “Web” mode where the result is returned as a string or “API” mode where the result is returned as JSON in the response body.
 In practice this functionality is often achieved by varying the URL, for example /calc/web/add/1/to/7 or calc/api/add/1/to/7.
         a.
 How could this be implemented without needing to create any additional endpoints or functions within the Flask app?
+We could look to use Flask_Restful with putting methods into the app.route to advise whether the function will be pushing information / data out or retrieving information / data in.

 Optional Bonus: